Skip to Content

 After a long morning/afternoon of hiking grab some food back by the visitor center and relax for a bit.
 After the break continue your day towards some glacier lagoons.

-Take a quick stop at the smaller Fjallsarlon lagoon before heading to Jokulsarlon.
+Take a quick stop at the smaller Fjallsarlon lagoon before making the short drive to Jokulsarlon.

 You have the option to tour the lagoon on a zodiac type of boat or a larger amphibian one where you are with more people and higher up from the water.